karansharma0380/ecc-assignment2/README.md

 # ecc-assignment2

 ## Introduction
-This project aims to perform analysis on the NBA shot logs data
+This project aims to perform analysis on the  Parking_Violations_Issued_-_Fiscal_Year_2023 and NBA shot logs data